-For validation, Figure 4 compares the number of transistors dedicated to logic in several superscalar microprocessors with our cost model for $K_p(i)$.
-We observe that for higher-issue superscalars the variation in the number of transistors dedicated to logic areas is large.
-This variation is caused by important differences in implementation of components like issue structure, scheduling and memory interfaces.
-A more detailed cost model for superscalars may also deal with the cost impact of dynamic or static issue structures, scheduling and memory interfacing.
+For validation, Fig. 4 compares the number of transistors dedicated to logic in several superscalar microprocessors with our cost model for $K_p(i)$ .
+We observe that, for higherissue superscalars, the variation in the number of transistors dedicated to logic areas is large.
+This variation is caused by important differences in implementation of components like issue structure, scheduling, and memory interfaces.
+A more detailed cost model for superscalars may also deal with the cost impact of dynamic or static issue structures, scheduling, and memory interfacing.

-Memory cost.
-We approximate memory cost as a linear function of capacity m.
+Memory Cost.
+We approximate memory cost as a linear function of capacity m:

-$$K_m(m) = B_m + Wm \tag{5}$$
+$$K_m(m) = B_m + Wm.
+(5)$$

-Here, m is the memory size in words, K{ms} is the cost per word of memory, and B_m is the fixed overhead cost of the memory.
+Here, m is the memory size in words, $K{ms}$ is the cost per word of memory, and $B_m$ is the fixed overhead cost of the memory.
 This overhead includes logic for translation, address decode, data multiplexing, and memory peripheral circuitry.
-For our calculations, we assume that W(wordsize) = 64, and the overhead, B_m , is 5×10^4 .
+For our calculations, we assume that W(wordsize) = 64 and the overhead, $B_m$ , is $5 \times 10^4$ .

-Communication cost.
-Main components of a typical router comprise a routing module, a crossbar arbiter, and input output modules often including large FIFOs.
-We observe that most of the area in current router chips are taken up by FIFOs and pad frames (c.a.
-20%).
+Communication Cost.
+The main components of a typical router comprise a routing module, a crossbar arbiter, and input output modules, often including large FIFOs.
+We observe that most of the area in current router chips is taken up by FIFOs and pad frames (circa 20 percent).
+Crossbar logic usually occupies a small part of the total area.

 The amount of FIFOs depends on such factors as the number of virtual channels.
-The area of queues reflects size of message flits and a length which is typically 16-20 flits.
-A flit is the number of bits transferred in one cycle, and therefore it also equals c expressed in bits.
+The area of queues reflects the size of message flits and a length which is typically 16-20 flits.
+A flit is the number of bits transferred in one cycle and, therefore, it also equals c expressed in bits.
 One word per cycle communication bandwidth thus requires a flit size of one word.
 Although not necessary, we also assume the flitsize is equal to the physical channel width.
 We denote the dimension of the network as n.
 The total number of bidirectional channels is then 2n.
 Our results focus on two-dimensional networks, so n = 2 for most of this paper.
-Logic areas such as the crossbar usually occupies a small part of the total area.
-The cost function for the routers is described in the following equation:
+We have found that the area of routers is proportional with the number of queue sets used in implementing virtual channels, the flit size, the dimension